ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 ```

-We can use the `-O` option from Nmap to perform [OS Detection](https://nmap.org/book/man-os-detection.html).
-However, the previous command output already hints that the target is running Ubuntu Xenial, because that's the version with [openssh 1:7.2p2-4ubuntu2.2 source package in Ubuntu](https://launchpad.net/ubuntu/+source/openssh/1:7.2p2-4ubuntu2.2).

 ### TCP SYN scan whole port range

 By default, Nmap scans the most common 1000 ports for each protocol using a [Well Known Port List: nmap-services](https://nmap.org/book/nmap-services.html).
 For a more thorough assessment, Nmap can scan ports from 1 through 65535 using the `-p-` option.
 It can take a while for Nmap to scan the whole port range, so we can leave this scan running in the background while we explore the web service and application that is running on TCP port 80.